Charles Barkley: Philadelphia 76ers (1984–1992)

 During the 1989–90 season, despite receiving more first-place votes, Barkley finished second in MVP voting behind the Los Angeles Lakers' Magic Johnson.
 He was named Player of the Year by The Sporting News and Basketball Weekly.
 He averaged 25.2 points and 11.5 rebounds per game and a career-high .600 shooting.
 He was named to the All-NBA First Team for the third consecutive year and earned his fourth All-Star selection.
 He helped Philadelphia win 53 regular-season games, only to lose to the Chicago Bulls in a five-game Eastern Conference Semi-finals series.
 Barkley averaged 24.7 points and 15.5 rebounds in another postseason loss.
 His exceptional play continued into his seventh season, where he averaged 27.6 points on .570 shooting and 10.1 rebounds per game.
 His fifth straight All-Star Game appearance proved to be his best yet.
 He led the East to a 116–114 win over the West with 17 points and 22 rebounds, the most rebounds in an All-Star Game since Wilt Chamberlain recorded 22 in 1967.
 Barkley was presented with Most Valuable Player honors at the All-Star Game and, at the end of the season, named to the All-NBA First Team for the fourth straight year.
 That year, when the New York Times asked the San Antonio Spurs center David Robinson if he would choose Barkley or Jordan for his side in a hypothetical pickup game, Robinson said, "I would pick Barkley.
 When he is on his game, I think he has the biggest impact ever."
 In the playoffs, Philadelphia lost again to Jordan's Chicago Bulls in the Eastern Conference Semi-finals, with Barkley contributing 24.9 points and 10.5 rebounds per game.

 The 1991–92 season was Barkley's final year in Philadelphia.
 In his last season, he wore number 32 instead of his 34 to honor Magic Johnson, who had announced prior to the start of the season that he was HIV-positive.
 Although the 76ers had initially retired the number 32 in honor of Billy Cunningham, it was unretired, with Cunningham's approval, for Barkley to wear.
-Following Johnson's announcement, Barkley also apologized for having made light of his condition.
-Responding to concerns that players may contract HIV by contact with Johnson, Barkley stated, "We're just playing basketball.
+After Johnson's announcement, Barkley apologized for having made light of his condition.
+Responding to concerns that players may contract HIV by contact with Johnson, Barkley expressed his opinion, "We're just playing basketball.
 It's not like we're going out to have unprotected sex with Magic."